ale-depi/urca/docs/source/index.rst

 #.
 Speck is word oriented and has not corner cases.
 Its implementation is
    suitable for any word size, unless constraints on parameters are met.
 #.
 PRESENT is a bit oriented cipher.
-Note that there is a first XOR with the
+Note that there is a final XOR with the
-   key, meaning that the first round is different from the other ones.
+   key, meaning that the last round is different from the other ones.
 Moreover, in order to be compliant with the reference implementation, some constraints on the parameters should be met (e.g. the key must be 5/4 or 8/4 of the text).
 #.
 AES has a declared different last round.
 It lacks of the mixcolumn
    operation.